martinfuchs/DepthKit/README.md

 #### External Video Camera
 The RGBDToolkit can use any external HD video camera, including digital SLRs, GoPros and even newer iPhones.
 We'll be using to use DSLR's like the Canon 5D MkII for the purposes of the tutorials.

 #### Mounts
 The workflow requires the use of a hardware fixture to secure the external HD camera to the depth sensor.
 The simplest approach is to lash them up with zip ties and rubber bands, but we've designed a few other options
-If you'd like to buy a mount from us you can order one through our Paypal store <LINK> or buy one of the Asus mounts from Shapeways <LINK>
+If you'd like to buy a mount from us you can order one through our store <LINK> or buy one of our Asus mounts from Shapeways <LINK>.
+We currently recommend the mounts we're selling or something that is similarly adjustable for both Kinect or Asus.

 In the open source spirit, we've also made the plans available online to enable you to make your own mount if you have access to the tools:

- * **Laser Cutter** Download the laser cut mount plans
+ * **Laser Cutter** Download the laser cutter mount plans for Asus or Kinect <ADD LINKED FILES>
  * **Home Workshop** A mount made from angle aluminum with basic tools
- * **Home 3D Printing** Print a mount using [community created files](http://www.thingiverse.com/search?q=RGBDToolkit).
+ * **Home 3D Printing** Print a mount using [community created files](http://www.thingiverse.com/search?q=RGBDToolkit)

-Please add your mounting solutions however simple to [Instructables](http://www.instructables.com/tag/type-id/?sort=none&q=RGBDToolkit) or your 3D printable models to [Thingiverse](http://www.thingiverse.com/search?q=RGBDToolkit) and tag them with "RGBDToolkit."
+Please add your own mounting solutions and designs – however simple – to [Instructables](http://www.instructables.com/tag/type-id/?sort=none&q=RGBDToolkit) or your 3D printable models to [Thingiverse](http://www.thingiverse.com/search?q=RGBDToolkit) and tag them with "RGBDToolkit."
+For recommendations about designing your own mounts see the FAQ. <LINK FAQ>

 <MOUNTING IMAGES>

 #### Checkerboard
 Print out the [A4](https://github.com/downloads/obviousjim/RGBDToolkit/chessboard_a4.pdf) or [A3](https://github.com/obviousjim/RGBDToolkit/blob/master/chessboard_a3.pdf) calibration checkerboard PDF in black and white on matte paper.
-Mount them to something flat and rigid like a wood or foamcore.
-It helps attach a bracket or some way to attach it to a stand or the wall bit to the back for hanging off of a stand.
+Glue or otherwise mount it to something flat and rigid like wood or foamcore.
+This can be done easily at most print shops – if you do it at home look out for bubbling or warping.
+It helps to attach a bracket or some way to put it to a stand or the wall.

 Once you have all the items in the checklist, you're ready to calibrate the cameras!